 - Install water sensors or flood detection systems that alert you to water leaks.

 - Set up an automatic sprinkler system in addition to smoke detectors and strategically place fire alarms and fire extinguishers where all employees know where to find them.
 Make sure fire extinguishers are up-to-date.
 Check fitness equipment cords and replace any broken or cracked ones.

 - Vehicle crashes into buildings are more common than you may think.
-There are 20,000 vehicle-into-building crashes every year in the United States, according to the Insurance Institute for Highway Safety and Storefront Safety Council.
+According to the Storefront Safety Council, there are approximately 20,000 vehicle-into-building crashes each year (50 to 60 accidents a day).
 In addition to property damage, vehicle crashes can also injure people within your health club.
 Two ways to help prevent these accidents are:

 - Provide parking spaces away from your front doors so that the nose of the cars don’t face your building

 - Install safety barriers or bollards at your front entrance

 Having up-to-date waivers on file for every single club member is essential to help protect you from potential lawsuits against your health club.
 Consult a lawyer when drawing up your waiver to ensure you have properly addressed everything you need to in order to adequately protect your business.
 A lawyer will know what specific language to include and what may be required by applicable laws in your area.